CUNYTechPrep/project-starter/client/README.md

 # React client

-The code in this directory was initialized with [create-react-app](https://create-react-app.dev/) and uses [react-router](https://reactrouter.com/web/guides/quick-start) and [Bootstrap 4.x](https://getbootstrap.com/docs/4.3/getting-started/introduction/).
+The code in this directory was initialized with [create-react-app](https://create-react-app.dev/) and uses [react-router](https://reactrouter.com/en/main) and [Bootstrap 5.x](https://getbootstrap.com/docs/5.2/getting-started/introduction/).

-> The original create-react-app README file can be found at [README-CRA.md](./README-CRA.md)

 ## Running the client